Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/09-Infrastructure-Protection/I. Windows-Firewall.md

 ## 🗂️ 7.
 Screenshot Storage

-All images related to this section are stored in:
+All images related to this section are stored in:<br />
 📂 [`06-Screenshots/Windows-Firewall/domain-profile-config.png`]()